VIDEO TRANSCRIPT: National Grid races to restore power after tornado

 Kay Racine: After a tornado storm swept through Central New York they were over 22,000 people left without power.

-Jared Paventi: No one wants to be without power we get it we customers too.
+Jared Paventi: No one wants to be without power we get it.
+We’re customers too.
 We understand the inconvenience.
 We understand that it’s hot out.

-Racine: And for folks still without power today in central New York facing this heat that we’re also seeing here in Syracuse help is on the way the national grid has deployed so many resources and has crew working around the clock to make sure your AC comes back on.
-National Grid representative Jared Paventi said the biggest issue is that national grid representative Jared Paventi said the biggest issue is the damage to utility poles teams have to take six hours just to put up a new pole representative.
+Racine: And for folks still without power today in Central New York facing this heat that we’re also seeing here in Syracuse — help is on the way.
+The National Grid has deployed so many resources and have crews working around the clock to make sure your AC comes back on.
+National Grid representative Jared Paventi said the biggest issue is that the damage to utility poles.
+Teams have to take six hours just to put up a new pole.

-Paventi: We are bringing crews and constantly from across the state we have crews from as far away as Louisiana and Oklahoma that are in town to support restoration so we have marshalls large field force to be out there working.
-It’s just the work itself.
-It’s time consuming.
+Paventi: We are bringing crews and constantly from across the state.
+We have crews from as far away as Louisiana and Oklahoma that are in town to support restoration.
+So we have marshaled a large field force to be out there working.
+It’s just the work itself is time consuming.

-Racine: With only 5000 people left to help in this central New York area cruise have been at work, but customers are concerned if they will work, but customers are concerned if they will be any type of financial compensation due to the outages.
+Racine: With only 5,000 people left to help in this Central New York area cruise have been at work, but customers are concerned if there will be any type of financial compensation due to the outages.

-Racine: So families like this one has resorted to go fund me to raise money to get themselves back on their feet, but for now finding a local cooling center or dressing, but for now finding a local cooling center investing in dry ice from the National Guard is what they recommend until issues are resolved
+Racine: But for now, finding a local cooling center or investing in dry ice from the National Grid is what they recommend until issues are resolved.

-Paventi: We expect things to be resolved and write it by Tuesday at the end of the day.
+Paventi: We expect, we expect, things to be righted Tuesday, by the end of the day.

 Racine: It’s been days of work but if crews stay on pace, homes across Central New York will have power by tonight.
 Kay Racine, NCC News.